ankushdharkar/rainbowth/Setup-Instructions.md

 Using PackageResourceViewer, extract the relevant files for the theme (in our case, the *Dracula* theme)
 ![Step-14](img/14.png)
 ![Step-15](img/15.png)

+This will create the files related to the theme in *Packages* folder.
+The folder should look somewhat like this now:
 ![Step-16](img/16.png)

 #### Rainbowth.sublime-settings